Last update 10 April 2014

 There are two principal means of reaching Big Hut - by foot and mountain bike, and three main routes.

-This climbs 3300 feet up the eastern face from Glencreag Station up a leading ridge south of Six Mile Creek.
-This is the most direct approach (foot only).
+This climbs 1000m on the eastern face from Glencreag up a leading ridge south of Six Mile Creek.
+This is the most direct approach and assured access on foot.
+It is marked the whole way.
+Track on map is approximate.
 2-3+ hours.
 Details

 Route 2: Lug Creek